ART X Lagos: Ninth Edition

 The ninth edition was held from 31 October - 3 November 2024 at The Federal Palace, Lagos, and featured an extended virtual exhibition on Artsy.

-From Harare, Zimbabwe to Cotonou, Benin, a carefully curated selection of 10 exhibitors presented visionary artists from across Africa and its diaspora.
-Home to diverse voices in Africa's artistic landscape, the fair's programme also returned with The Projects, ART X Talks, ART X Cinema, ART X Live! and The Development Forum as well as Art Across Borders and an expanded Schools' Programme.
+From Harare, Zimbabwe to Cotonou, Benin, 10 exhibitors were selected to present visionary artists from across Africa and its diaspora.
+The fair's programme also returned with The Projects, ART X Talks, ART X Cinema, ART X Live! and The Development Forum, as well as Art Across Borders and an expanded Schools' Programme.

 ART X Cinema presented a curated selection of 13 films by a new generation of African and diaspora filmmakers and artists whose works challenge and illuminate the trajectories of African and African-descended people worldwide.

 Tenth Edition

 In November 2025, ART X Lagos celebrated its milestone tenth anniversary—dubbed “10X”—with an expanded programme, record-breaking participation, and renewed commitment to deepening its impact.
 The fair took place from 6–9 November 2025 at the Federal Palace, Lagos, spanning four locations: Balmoral Marquee, Federal Palace Ballroom Marquee, Federal Palace Lobby, and the Waterfront Garden.
 This ambitious new format was introduced to mark the 10th edition.

-Key dignitaries in attendance included the Governor of Lagos State, Mr. Babajide Sanwo-Olu; Nigeria’s Coordinating Minister for the Economy and Finance Minister, Mr. Wale Edun; the Minister of Arts, Culture and the Creative Economy, Hon.
-Hannatu Musa Musawa; France’s Ambassador to Nigeria, Mr. Marc Fonbaustier; and major industry leaders and sponsors.
+Key dignitaries in attendance included the Governor of Lagos State, Mr. Babajide Sanwo-Olu; Nigeria's Coordinating Minister for the Economy and Finance Minister, Mr. Wale Edun; the Minister of Arts, Culture and the Creative Economy, Hon.
+Hannatu Musa Musawa; France's Ambassador to Nigeria, Mr. Marc Fonbaustier; and major industry leaders and sponsors.